omadeli/Analysing-effect-of-TA65-on-hsCRP-levels-in-post-myocardial-infarction-patients/README.md

 ![image](https://github.com/user-attachments/assets/8f7f9df2-4ccc-4a58-b311-06f021832ddf)

 # MODELLING DATA
-The lmer package from R. Linear mixed models were fitted using the lmer() function.The models were incrementally built, starting with a simple random intercept model and progressing to more complex models.
+The lmer package from R. Linear mixed models were fitted using the lmer() function.The models were incrementally built, starting with a simple random intercept model and progressing to interaction models.
 The models were employed to analyse the clinical trial specifically focusing on hsCRP levels measured at baseline, 6 months, and 12 months.
 In our case, the response variable is the log-transformed hsCRP levels (hscrp_log), the fixed effects include treatment group (rand_group), time (timef), and other covariates such as gender, ACS type (acs_type), and CD8 proportion (cd8_prop), while the random effects account for the variability among individual subjects (subject_id).
+ALinear Mixed Effect Model was fitted with the interaction terms specified for the randomised group and time.
+# RESULT AND EVALUATION

-The base model was tweaked to include interactions for the randomised group and time. revealing significant reductions in hsCRP levels at both 6 months (Estimate: -1.20233, p < 0.001) and 12 months (Estimate: -1.29079, p < 0.001) as expected.
+The results revealed a significant reductions in hsCRP levels at both 6 months (Estimate: -1.20233, p < 0.001) and 12 months (Estimate: -1.29079, p < 0.001) as expected.
 The interaction terms for the TA65 treatment, however, did not reach significance (6 months: Estimate: 0.05380, p =0.862; 12 months: Estimate: -0.08322, p = 0.788).
 The TA65 treatment effect’s estimate of -0.06766 in suggests a 6.6% decrease in hsCRP levels compared to the placebo group, though this was not statistically significant (p = 0.758).
-# RESULT AND EVALUATION